-In the event that TB is suspected, the doctor or clinical nurse practitioner may request testing (persistent cough more than 4 weeks, night sweats, weight loss, contact with a person who has TB).
-Patients may also request that TB test be done based on the above symptoms.
-Pulmonary (lung) TB test are conducted with sputum samples.
+In the event that TB is suspected, the doctor or clinical nurse practitioner may request testing (persistent cough for more than 4 weeks, night sweats, weight loss, contact with a person who has TB).
+Patients may also request that TB tests be done based on the above symptoms.
+Pulmonary (lung) TB tests are conducted with sputum samples.
 These samples are collected on 2 or 3 consecutive mornings before the patient has had anything to eat or drink.
 Chest x-rays may also be done, but we do not diagnose TB off an x-ray.

 TREATMENT – TB is a notifiable disease.
 Patients who test positive are referred to the nearest local clinic for treatment.
 This is to ensure that the Department of Health's guidelines are adhered to.
 Treatment may vary from 6 – 12 months depending on the type of TB diagnosed.
 It is important for patients to remember that they need to complete the full course of treatment to ensure that they recover and to prevent the spread of drug-resistant TB.

 PREVENTION – always practice cough etiquette by covering your cough with a tissue, handkerchief or your hands.
 Make sure that you wash your hands after coughing or sneezing into them.
 Ensure that there is sufficient ventilation in the areas that you work and live.
 If you have any of the signs suggestive of TB, get yourself tested.
-If you are on treatment for TB, please complete the treatment course?
+If you are on treatment for TB, please complete the treatment course.